"There is an idea of a Patrick Bateman, some kind of abstraction, but there's no real me, only an entity, something illusory."

 I'm a Humanitarian: In the book, Bateman eats the brain and part of the insides of one of his victims, and later bursts into tears while cooking another... because he thinks he's doing it wrong and can't cook.
 In the movie, eating people's brains is one of the things Patrick confesses to his lawyer.

 It Was Here, I Swear: Inverted with Bateman's return to the torture chamber he set up in Paul Owen/Allen's apartment, which has inexplicably been repainted from top to bottom, erasing any trace that he was ever there.

 Karma Houdini: Patrick actually confesses (earnestly) all the horrible things he's done to his lawyer, and still nothing comes of it.
 Of course, that's assuming he did do all the things he describes.

-Kick the Dog: In the movie, Patrick very literally kicks a dog belonging to a homeless man he stabs to death.
-In a chapter in the book, he disembowels a dog, then shoots its owner; in a chapter set at a zoo, he throws nickel coins to the seals, just because he saw a table asking people not to do so (because they can choke on them).
+Kick the Dog: In both the movie and the book, Patrick very literally kicks a dog belonging to a homeless man he stabs to death.
+In a chapter in the book, he disembowels another dog, then shoots its owner; in a chapter set at a zoo, he throws nickel coins to the seals, just because he saw a table asking people not to do so (because they can choke on them).